TooTallNate/ansi.js/README.md

 ![](http://f.cl.ly/items/0D3w3d1W443f2z3X361G/Screen%20Shot%202012-01-26%20at%202.18.31%20AM.png)

-`ansi.js` is a module for Node.js that writes provides an easy-to-use API for writing ANSI escape codes to `Stream` instances.
+`ansi.js` is a module for Node.js that provides an easy-to-use API for writing ANSI escape codes to `Stream` instances.
 ANSI escape codes are used to do fancy things in a terminal window, like render text in colors, delete characters, lines, the entire window, or hide and show the cursor, and lots more!